 If you suffered significant injuries or losses in an accident caused by an aggressive driver, you may be entitled to compensation.

-About Aggressive Driving
+About Aggressive Driving in Delaware

 The Delaware General Assembly passed the state's first-ever aggressive driving law on June 30th, 1999.
 According to the Delaware Division of Motor Vehicles (DMV), the purpose of the law is to make it possible to identify aggressive drivers, encourage them to change their high-risk driving habits, and above all, prevent aggressive driving accidents.